Luigian/Questions/README.md

 In the main function, we first load the files from the corpus directory into memory (via the `load_files` function).
 Each of the files is then tokenized (via `tokenize`) into a list of words, which then allows us to compute inverse document frequency values for each of the words (via `compute_idfs`).
 The user is then prompted to enter a query.
 The `top_files` function identifies the files that are the best match for the query.
 From those files, sentences are extracted, and the `top_sentences` function identifies the sentences that are the best match for the query.

-* `FILE_MATCHES` specifies how many files should be matched for any given query.

-* `SENTENCES_MATCHES` specifies how many sentences within those files should be matched for any given query.
+The global variable `FILE_MATCHES` specifies how many files should be matched for any given query.
+The global variable `SENTENCES_MATCHES` specifies how many sentences within those files should be matched for any given query.
 By default, each of these values is 1.
 The AI will find the top sentence from the top matching document as the answer to the question.

 ### Loading the data